couchsoft/london-daniele/README.md

 </script>
 ````

-Calling, for instance http:www.danieleavitabile.com/list-of-publications/?plain=true
+Calling, for instance `http:www.danieleavitabile.com/list-of-publications/?plain=true`
-returns a flat list that can be copied.
+gives a flat list that can be copied.

 # Copyright & License
 Copyright 2018-2019 Simon Bernard - Released under the [MIT license](LICENSE).